How carbon emissions are estimated

 Unknown emissions

 For some flights, we don't have emissions data available, nor are we able to make a close estimate.
-This might happen for a very specific aircraft type, for example.
-In these cases, we will not show any carbon emission estimates, and the flight will be labelled as "unknown emissions."
+This might happen for a very specific aircraft type.
+In these cases, we won’t show any emission estimates, and the flight will be labeled as "unknown emissions."

-Actual carbon emissions may vary and depend on factors such as:
+Actual emissions may vary and depend on factors such as:

 • Aircraft model and configuration